-Our product candidates, ZIO-101, ZIO-201, and ZIO-301 are in early stages of development and require extensive clinical testing.
+Our product candidates are in early stages of development and require extensive clinical testing.
 Notwithstanding our current clinical trial plans for each of our existing product candidates, we may not be able to commence additional trials or see results from these trials within our anticipated timelines.
 As such, we cannot predict with any certainty if or when we might submit an NDA for regulatory approval of our product candidates or whether such an NDA will be accepted.
+Because we do not anticipate generating revenues unless and until we submit one or more NDAs and thereafter obtain requisite FDA approvals, the timing of our NDA submissions and FDA determinations regarding approval thereof, will directly affect if and when we are able to generate revenues.

-Clinical trials are very expensive, time-consuming and difficult to design and implement.
+Clinical trials are very expensive, time-consuming, and difficult to design and implement.

 Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
-The clinical trial process is also time consuming.
+The clinical trial process itself is also time consuming.
 We estimate that clinical trials of our product candidates will take at least several years to complete.
 Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
 The commencement and completion of clinical trials may be delayed by several factors, including:

-- · Unforeseen safety issues; - Determination of dosing issues; - · Lack of effectiveness during clinical trials; - · Slower than expected rates of patient recruitment; - · Inability to monitor patients adequately during or after treatment; and - · Inability or unwillingness of medical investigators to follow our clinical protocols.
+- unforeseen safety issues; - · determination of dosing issues; - · lack of effectiveness during clinical trials; - · slower than expected rates of patient recruitment; - · inability to monitor patients adequately during or after treatment; and - · inability or unwillingness of medical investigators to follow our clinical protocols.

-We are hopeful that we may be able to obtain "Fast Track" and or "Orphan Drug" status from the FDA for one or more of our product candidates.
+We have received "Orphan Drug" status for palifosfamide in both the United States and Europe and we are hopeful that we may be able to obtain "Fast Track" and/or Orphan Drug status from the FDA for our other product candidates.
 Fast Track allows the FDA to facilitate development and expedite review of drugs that treat serious and life-threatening conditions so that an approved product can reach the market expeditiously.
 Fast Track status does not apply to a product alone, but applies to a combination of a product and the specific indications for which it is being studied.
 Therefore, it is a drug's development program for a specific indication that receives Fast Track designation.
 Orphan Drug status promotes the development of products that demonstrate the promise for the diagnosis and treatment of one disease or condition and affords certain financial and market protection benefits to successful applicants.
-However, there is no guarantee that any of our product candidates will be granted Fast Track or Orphan Drug status by the FDA or that, even if such product candidate is granted such status, the product candidate's clinical development and regulatory approval process will not be delayed or will be successful.
+Nevertheless, there is no guarantee that any of our product candidates, other than palifosfamide, will be granted Orphan Drug status or will be granted Fast Track status by the FDA or that, even if such product candidate is granted such status, the product candidate's clinical development and regulatory approval process will not be delayed or will be successful.